-The proposal for setting up a MedSPAD Committee emerged in 2012, following a seminar in Rabat on the use of drug research in policies in the Mediterranean region.
+The MedSPAD Committee was set up following the proposal made at a 2012 seminar in Rabat on the use of drug research in policies in the Mediterranean region.

-The objective of the MedSPAD Committee is to share experiences among the countries who have conducted a MedSPAD Survey and to collect information on the prevalence of substance use among adolescents, to be used to formulate drug policy.
+The objective of the MedSPAD Committee is to share experiences among the countries that have conducted a MedSPAD survey, to gather information on the prevalence of substance use among adolescents and to use the findings to shape drug policy.

 The first annual meeting of the MedSPAD Committee took place in 2014.

-- Validity and reliability of school surveys based on the European ESPAD methodology in Algeria, Libya and Morocco (MEDSPAD pilot school survey project), doc.
-P-PG/Med (2004) 2
+- Validity and reliability of school surveys based on the European ESPAD methodology in Algeria, Libya and Morocco (MEDSPAD pilot school survey project):

-The first regional MedSPAD report (2015) on the prevalence of alcohol, tobacco and drug use among adolescents covers data from 9 countries: Cyprus, France, Greece, Italy, Lebanon, Morocco, Malta, Portugal and Tunisia.
-This is a first step and a first attempt to present data from Europe, North Africa and the Middle East.
+The first regional MedSPAD report (2015) on the prevalence of alcohol, tobacco and drug use among adolescents covers data from nine countries: Cyprus, France, Greece, Italy, Lebanon, Morocco, Malta, Portugal and Tunisia.
+It presents data from Europe, North Africa and the Middle East in a single document.